Replacing an Engine Air Filter Correctly

 Step 1: Locate the Air Filter

-Locate the air filter which is connected to the air intake tube that comes off of the throttle actuator of the engine.
+Locate the air filter which is connected to the air intake tube that is attached to of the throttle actuator of the engine.
 Most of the time the air filter housing will be located either on the right or left side of the engine bay and mounted to the fender or on the engine itself.

 air filter housing

-There are a series of screws or clips that holds the upper lid to the lower half of the housing.
+There are a series of screws or clips that holds the upper air filter housing lid to the lower half of the housing.
 The air intake boot may need to be removed or loosened to help in the removal of the filter housing lid.

 air filter housing bolt removal

-Once all of the hold down bolts or clips have been removed or released gently pull up and remove the lid to expose the filter.
+Once the hold down bolts or clips have been removed or released, gently pull up and remove the lid to expose the filter.

 installing air filter housing lid

-After exposing the filter reach into the housing and grasp it.
-Sometimes it can be stuck in the housing due to the filter seal which is made of rubber and has been pressed into place by the housing lid.
-If the filter is stuck use a standard screwdriver it break it loose this will aid in its removal.
+Reach into the housing and grasp it, sometimes it can be stuck in the housing due to the filter seal which is made of rubber and has been pressed into place by the housing lid.
+If the filter is stuck use a standard screwdriver it pry it loose.

 removing air filter

-Once the filter has been removed clean the housing with a damp shop towel or compressed air.
-This ensures that any debris that has been knocked into the housing when the filter was removed will be cleaned out before the new filter is installed.
-This is necessary to keep loose dirt from entering the engine intake.
+Clean the housing with a damp shop towel or vacuum cleaner, this is necessary to keep loose dirt from entering the engine intake.
+This ensures that any debris that has been knocked into the housing when the air filter was removed will be cleaned out before the new filter is installed.

-Now match the new filter to the old unit they should be an identical in length, height and thickness.
+Remove the new air filter from the box and match the old filter to the old unit they should be an identical in length, height and thickness.

 matching old air filter to new filter

-When installing the new filter use caution as not to bend or disfigure it in anyway.
-This could cause the filter to not seal completely within the housing.
+When installing the new air filter use caution as not to bend or disfigure it in anyway, this could cause the filter to not seal completely within the housing.
 Make sure to hold the lid of the filter upward to aid in the installation.

 installing new air filter

-When installing the new filter confirm a positive placement by checking at the seal point of the filter to the housing then install the lid or cover.
+When installing the new filter confirm a positive placement by checking the seal point of the filter to the air filter housing, then install the lid or cover.
 It's important that the seal of the filter is not cut or crushed due to improper installation.
 It's worth taking an extra few seconds to do the job right or it will leak unfiltered air into the engine.

 air filter seal